AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 +++ Details

+>[!NOTE]
+>
+>The paid media channel is not available for Customer Journey Analytics and  Experience Platform deployments on AWS.

 For the paid media channel, all the supported [ad platforms](#paidmedia-adplatforms) that are connected in the configured sandbox are automatically included in Content Analytics.

 ### Ad platforms {#paidmedia-adplatforms}